KarthikeyaPatnala12/KarthikeyaPatnala12/README.md

 - 👋 Hi, I’m @KarthikeyaPatnala12
-- 👀 I’m interested in Cyber security,Machine learning etc.
+- 👀 I’m interested in Cyber security, ethical hacking etc.
 - 🌱 I’m currently learning Basics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Instagram @karthikeyapatnala